gbmhunter/blog/content/electronics/components/diodes/photodiodes/_index.md

 ## Basic Photodiode-based Transimpedance Amplifier Circuit

 Photodiodes are commonly used to measure light intensities.
-But the output of a photodiode is a very small current, which isn't very useful for measuring.
+But the output of a photodiode is a very small current (typically `\(pA\)`), which isn't very useful for measuring.
 A common "analogue front-end" to add to a photodiode is a _transimpedance amplifier_ using an [op-amp](/electronics/components/op-amps/), as shown below.
 The transimpedance amplifier converts the very small current into a much larger voltage.
 This voltage can then be used to control other parts of a circuit or can be fed into an ADC for digitizing before being read by a microcontroller.

 {{% figure src="simple-transimpedance-photodiode-circuit.png" width="700" caption="A basic transimpedance amplifier circuit to convert the photodiodes light-dependent current into a measurable voltage.
 The output can be used to control other analog circuitry are can be connected to an [ADC](/electronics/components/analogue-to-digital-converters-adcs/)." %}}